cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 ## Homework

-1. Import NumPy and Pandas and create a data frame `df` with three columns named `X`, `Y` and `Z`, putting in the first columns consecutive numbers from 0 to 9, in the second column consecutive integers from -3 to 6 and the third column 10 ones (you can do this with `np.ones(10))`.
-Replace every term in the first column by its square.
-What will you do if you want, instead of changing the terms of the first column, to add a fourth column, named `U`, containing the squares of the first column?

-2. Suppose that you have added the fourth column to `df` with the squares of the first column, and use `df.info()` to generate a report of your data.
-Replace the last term of the fourth column by either `None` or `np.nan`.
-Then, use `df.info()` again and compare the two reports.
+1. Replace the first item of the list `weight` by `None` and repeat everything.
 Can you explain all the changes?
-Note: Don't pay attention to the warning message.

-3. After replacing the last term by a `NaN` value, split the data in two parts, using `df['U'] <= 16` and `df['U'] > 16`.
-What happened with the last row?
+2. In this new version, split the data in two parts, using `bio['weight'] <= 67` and `bio['weight'] > 67`.
+What happened with the first row?